Which class should I take?

 There are several ways to get help -- right now you can get help by clicking "Contact Us" on this page and you'll see our contact information.

 Once you start the course there are a few different ways to get questions answered.
-While on the Blackboard course, you can click on "Help from the Instructor" on the menu on the left, which gives a few options.

 I've already placed into Calculus but just feel like I need some review.
 If I don't do well in this course, can I still take Calculus?